Samsung Galaxy S20: Cameras

 The cameras on the Galaxy S20 series improved considerably over its predecessors, although unlike the S9 and S10, the aperture on the main lens is fixed.
 While the megapixels of the main and ultra wide sensors remained unchanged on the S20 and S20+, the telephoto sensor received some improvements.
 The 64-megapixel telephoto camera, branded as “Space Zoom”, supports 3X hybrid optical zoom (branded as "Hybrid Optic Zoom") and 30X digital zoom at 64 megapixels on the new telephoto sensor instead of 12 megapixels at two times on the S10 and 30 times digitally (branded as "Super-Resolution Zoom").

 The S20+ receives a time-of-flight sensor (branded as "DepthVision Camera") in addition to the regular S20's cameras.
 The Galaxy S20 Ultra has a quadruple lens setup that supports 4X optical zoom and 100X digital zoom, with a 108-megapixel wide image sensor, a 12-megapixel ultra-wide sensor and a 48-megapixel periscope telephoto sensor accompanied by a time-of-flight sensor.
 Both the wide-angle and telephoto sensors use pixel binning to output higher quality images at a standard resolution, with the wide-angle sensor using Nonacell technology which groups 3x3 pixels to capture more light.

 The front camera is able to record video footage at 2160p.

 A new camera mode was introduced called Single Take, which allows users to capture photos or videos at the same time with different sensors automatically.
-The S20, S20+, and S20 Ultra can also record 8K videos at 24fps with a bit rate of 80 Mbps, which will consume about 600 MB of storage per minute.
+The S20, S20+, and S20 Ultra can also record 8K videos at 24 fps with a bit rate of 80 Mbps, which will consume about 600 MB of storage per minute.
 On the S20 and S20+, this is enabled by the 64 MP telephoto sensor, whereas the S20 Ultra's 108 MP wide sensor natively supports 8K video.